griffio/griffio.github.io/knowledgebase.md

 - Breaking Version, (^)Feature Version, (~)Patch Version (Bug fixes automatically)
 - Version numbers are system protocols, only names matter to be human readable

+The major number is incremented when the API to the package or application changes in backwards incompatible ways.

+The minor number is incremented when new features are added to the API without breaking backwards compatibility.
+If the major number is incremented the minor number returns to 0.

+The patch number is incremented when no new features are added but bug fixes are released.
+If the major or minor numbers are incremented this returns to 0.

+A pre-release is a . separated list of identifiers following a -.
+For example, 1.2.3-beta.1.
+These are optional and are only needed for pre-release versions.
+In this case 1.2.3 would be a release version following a pre-release like 1.2.3-beta.1.

+The final section of information is build metadata.
+This is a . separated list of identifiers following a +.
+This is different from pre-release information and should be ignored when determining precedence.

+While the spec doesn’t list anything about a v prefix on a semantic version they are sometimes present.
+For example, you might see a semantic version as v1.2.3.
+In this case the v should be ignored.

 #### NoSql

 Functionality, does it exist in Postgres already?